estatewatch/11ty-estatewatch/src/estates/junipercrescent.md

 _"On a personal note, as the Vice Chair of GY TRA I have found negotiations with One Housing unsatisfactory and frustrating.
 They seem to me to want to appear to be complying with the regulations of the GLA and Camden Council whilst taking no real interest in the needs of the tenants.
 There are many complaints about them from tenants regarding repairs and maintenance and their staff turnover is very high so that any continuity in communications or development of an on-going relationship with the estate officer is made very difficult."_

 _"It feels to me as though repairs and maintenance have been considerably run down prior to the ballot in the run up to the ballot and that any real and tangible progress in the substance of the landlord offer was obstructed."_

+One Housing decided to ballot residients once again but this time just the Juniper Crescent estate, not Gilbey's Yard.
+The ballot was held in December 2022.
+In total, 116 votes were cast by Juniper Crescent residents with 73 saying yes (63 per cent) and 43 voting no.

 __Links:__